wojpo/gork-who-is-right-discord-bot/README.md

 # Gork who is right discord bot
 ## Backstory

 During our Hack4Krak project, [@wikipop](github.com/wikipop) and [@norbiros](github.com/norbiros) frequently clashed in our Discord channel with heated debates.
-Tired of their arguments, we created the "Gork Who Is Right" bot, inspired by the popular "Grok" meme, to settle disputes by analyzing conversations with the Gemini API and declaring a winner.
+Tired of their arguments, I created the "Gork Who Is Right" bot, inspired by the popular "Grok" meme, to settle disputes by analyzing conversations with the Gemini API and declaring a winner.

 ## Overview